ruthikx/ReportPothole/README.md

 }
 ```

 Before photos are written during report submission.
 After photos are written when a worker/staff member updates a ticket status with `afterPhoto`.
-Image hashes are used for duplicate detection when the upload is local or the backend has the uploaded bytes in memory, including ImageKit uploads.
+Image hashes are used for duplicate detection when image bytes are available to the backend process.
 S3-only metadata is skipped for hashing.

+## Implemented Behavior Notes

+- Duplicate detection first checks for an unresolved ticket within 50 meters, then checks image hashes within 100 meters when a hash can be computed.
+- Report IDs come from the Mongo `Counter` model and use the `RPT-00001` format.
+- Ward assignment uses geospatial lookup against `Ward.boundary`.
+If no ward polygon matches, the app may infer/store a `wardName` from address/description data.
+- SLA deadlines use the matched ward's `slaHours` or default to `168` hours.
+- A daily cron inside the backend runs escalation at `06:00` server time and increments overdue unresolved tickets up to level `3`.
+- Mobile offline queue stores failed report submissions and worker resolution updates in AsyncStorage, retries on reconnect, and marks items failed after three retries while keeping them on the device.

 ## Notification Queue Behavior